This user agreement will be effective for all users from 1 November 2023.

 We may charge the funding source again if the previous attempt failed.
 If you cancel any continuous permission from your funding source, you will reimburse us for the value of any electronic money we've already issued for which a charge from that funding source remains outstanding.

-You can stop the permission by unlinking the funding source from your PayPal account.
+You can stop the permission by unlinking the funding source from your PayPal account by clicking here.
+Until the funding source has been unlinked, the permission will continue to apply.

-In this section, we use the term “PayPal” to refer to us (PayPal (Europe) S.à r.l. et Cie, S.C.A.) and our affiliates authorised to act on our behalf.
+In this section, we use the term “PayPal” to refer to us (PayPal UK Ltd) and our affiliates authorised to act on our behalf.

 Risk of reversals to your funding source and when eCheques may arise